 Transaction Pricing Policy 1.
 Disposal of medicine and medical supplies Cost plus 2 Revenue from hospital operation The same rate as non - related persons 3.
 Rental income and other service income The contract rate 4.
 Disposal of assets Cost plus 5.
 Cost of medicine and medical supplies Cost price 6.
 Purchase of medicine and medical supplies Cost plus 7.
 Rental expenses and other service expenses The contract rate 8.
 Doctor fees The same rate as non-medical related persons 9.
-Transfer patients fee 10% of net revenues collected from the patient 10.
-Finance cost 5.10%
+Transfer patients fee 10% of net revenues collected from the patient Calculated from cost by straight line depreciation 3 - 11 10.
+Depreciation of right-of-use assets years 11.
+Finance cost 4.83% - 5.10%